dawaltconley/cfn-static-website/docs/netlify-cms-deployment.md

 ### HostDomain

+Full domain name (including protocol) where Netlify CMS will be used.

 Type: String
-Description: Full domain name (including protocol) where Netlify CMS will be used.

 ### ClientAuth

+A SSM StringList Parameter, where the first parameter corresponds to the Client ID and the second to the Client Secret used for authorizing with GitHub.

 Type: AWS::SSM::Parameter::Value<List<String>>
-Description: A SSM StringList Parameter, where the first parameter corresponds to the Client ID and the second to the Client Secret used for authorizing with GitHub.
 NoEcho: true

 ## Optional Parameters

 ### ApiDomain

+Base domain where the api is hosted.
+Used to create an API Gateway custom domain name for this deployment.

 Type: String
-Description: Base domain where the api is hosted.
-Used to create an API Gateway custom domain name for this deployment.
 Default:

 ### ApiSubdomain

+Subdomain where the api is hosted.
+Used to create an API Gateway custom domain name for this deployment.

 Type: String
-Description: Subdomain where the api is hosted.
-Used to create an API Gateway custom domain name for this deployment.
 Default: api

 ### ApiBasePath